as-phantom/AutoTrader/README.md

 # WARNING

 This app might not run because free limits of AWS has been exceeded, if so please submit a issue! <br>
-This is just an open source project and it doesn't have the feature of deleting your account, use sample email when registering!
+This is just an school project and it doesn't have the feature of deleting your account, use sample email when registering!

 ## Functionality